Quem sou eu

 If you wish to be acquainted with my groundbreaking work in philosophy, take a look at this blogg.
 It is the biggest, the broadest, the deepest.
 It is so deep that I guess that the narrowed focus of your mind eyes will prevent you to see its full deepness.

-Claudio Ferreira Costa: PHILOSOPHICAL TEXTS - TEXTOS DE FILOSOFIA
+Claudio Costa: PHILOSOPHICAL TEXTS - TEXTOS DE FILOSOFIA

 THIS "BLOG" WAS IDEALIZED TO MAKE MY WORK IN PHILOSOPHY MORE ACCESSIBLE.
 IT CONTAINS MORE THAN 100 WRITINGS, THOUGH USUALLY IN DRAFT FORMS, IN ENGLISH AND/OR PORTUGUESE.
 THE PAPERS WITH INTEREST FOR THE RESEARCHER WERE MARKED WITH #.